fertorakosi-loveszklub/flk-honlap2/readme.md

 ## About
 This is the source code of the official website of the FLK (Fertőrákosi Lövészklub).
 The site is built with Laravel 5 and is unit-tested (functional tests are a work in progress).
+Personal data of the members stored in the database is encrypted, they are decrypted on-the-fly while using the site.

 ## Requirements
  - A web server (live site uses nginx)